vuxtaposition/alanLeonard_portfoilo/README.md

 This is my portfoilo site.

-It is make using AngularJs
+It is constructed using AngularJs